 2. Book international flights in advance

-The early bird gets the worm – and the best seat in the plane.
+The early bird gets the worm—and the best seat on the plane.
 This is one case where the last-minute rush isn’t a good idea.
-You may end up frustrated and get a bad deal.
+You may end up frustrated and get a terrible deal.

-Plan early as this allows you to get the best deals and an opportunity to travel with your preferred carrier.
+Plan early to get the best deals and travel with your preferred carrier.

-As to the best time to buy an international plane ticket, the basic rule of thumb is that prices generally start to rise three months before departure.
+If you’re looking to buy an international plane ticket, the basic rule of thumb is that prices begin rising three months before departure.
 So book your flights ASAP!

 Knowing the cheapest days to fly can save you money.
-In the U.S., flights are generally cheaper on Tuesday, Wednesday and Saturday.
+In the U.S., flights are generally cheaper on Tuesday, Wednesday, and Saturday.
 For international travel, weekdays are usually cheaper than weekends.
-Even if you do it for only one part of the trip, you’ll still see some savings.
+Even doing it for one part of the trip will save you money.

 4. Flexible travel times = better chance of cheaper flights